awslabs/aws-fluent-plugin-kinesis/README.md

 Specifing compression way for data of each record.
 Current accepted options are `zlib`.
 Otherwise, no compression will be preformed.

 ### log_truncate_max_size
-Integer, default 0.
+Integer, default 1024.
 When emitting the log entry, the message will be truncated by this size to avoid infinite loop when the log is also sent to Kinesis.
-The value 0 (default) means no truncation.
+The value 0 means no truncation.

 ## Configuraion: API
 ### region